RE at St Joseph's School

 We would like to thank Jan for visiting us, and for being so informative and interesting.

-Here is a prayer from Cafod, a prayer of hope for the future of our planet:
+A Prayer from Cafod, a prayer of hope for the future of our planet

 Walk beside us, Lord, in the cool of the day, in the garden you have created as our common home.